Teacher Professional Development Workshops 2024

-- Melbourne and Sydney: Friday March 3
+- Sydney: Friday March 1

 Presenter (Melbourne): Sally Gawley is an energetic and talented performer and educator with a background in jazz and improvisation.
-She has tutored with the Australian Girls Choir for 20 years, conducting international and national touring choirs and has led choral workshops around Australia and overseas.
+She has tutored with the Australian Girls Choir for over 20 years, conducting international and national touring choirs and has led choral workshops around Australia and overseas.
 Receiving a Diploma of Performance (Jazz) from Elder Conservatorium in South Australia, Sally has worked extensively as a jazz and soul singer and performed with the internationally awarded a cappella ensemble Akasa.
-Sally delivers a range of workshops for ASPA Education and has conducted thousands of children in metropolitan and regional Victoria over the past 14 years.
+Sally delivers a range of workshops for ASPA Education and has conducted thousands of children in metropolitan and regional Victoria over the past 15 years.

-Spectacular School Concerts
+Show-Stopping School Concerts